Logo Icon

 #3 - Keso Sahu v.
 Saligram Shah (1977) Cri LJ 1725

-In this case, the defense of mistake of fact was allowed since Keso Sahu genuinely believed that he was acting within the bounds of the law and in the best interest of stopping what he thought was criminal activity.
+In this case, the defence of mistake of fact was allowed since Keso Sahu genuinely believed that he was acting within the bounds of the law and in the best interest of stopping what he thought was criminal activity.

 #4 Accident Case Law: Jogeshwar v.
 Emperor (24 Cri LJ 789)